HifiMule/HifiMule/docs/architecture-hifimule-ui.md

 The UI is a **Tauri 2** desktop application that provides a thin shell around the daemon.
 All business logic lives in the daemon; the UI's responsibility is:
 1. Launching and monitoring the daemon process
 2. Rendering the library browser and basket using data from the daemon
-3. Proxying RPC calls and image requests to the daemon
+3. Proxying RPC calls and provider cover-art requests to the daemon
+4. Keeping browse and sync UI provider-neutral so Jellyfin, Subsonic, Navidrome, and OpenSubsonic share the same interaction model

 ---